 On the North Shore, Anini Beach.
 Boasting Hawai‘i’s largest coral reef, the inside lagoon at Anini Beach is a tranquil and calm 2-mile stretch of enclosed water perfect for standup.
 Atop your board, you’ll see colorful reef fish darting past you in the crystal-clear waters and green sea turtles lounging inside the reef as they take a break from foraging algae from the rocks and coral.
 Just down the road to the west are the peaceful waters of Hanalei Bay, another safe spot to learn SUP.
 Gentle waves break along the pier offering easy rides, and the bay’s calm waters are draped in stunning 4,000-foot high mountains and perfect for exploring.
 If the bay is too rough for your liking, the adjacent Hanalei River offers a scenic and peaceful mile-long stretch of prime paddling.
 You’ll sail past palm trees and lush green taro fields as you paddle through time with a glimpse of life in Old Kaua‘i.

 While the winter waves on the North Shore can make for rough conditions at many beaches, there are still plenty of prime spots for SUP year-round.
 The South Shore is also a great area for SUP year-round.
-Check out the excellent boards from Paddleboard Kaua‘i or the other SUP vendors on the island.
+Check out the excellent boards from Hoku Water Sports or the other SUP vendors on the island.
 Then, grab your paddle, collect your balance, and hit the water!
+In Fact if you’re planning on Renting a Paddleboard or taking surfing lessons, Make it a package by adding the rental or lessons when you stay at My Kauai Vacation Rental.